-• De-bundles academics from the other typical college amenities
+De-bundles academics from costly, non-essential college amenities.

-• De-leverages by greatly reducing student debt burdens.
+De-leverages by significantly reducing student debt burdens.

-• Delivers high-quality, technology-enabled, and cost-effective academic services.
+Delivers high-quality, technology-driven, and affordable academic services.

 1. Background & Challenges